NikhilDhupar/Project-Log-analysis/README.md

 ## Views used!

   -   #### View 1 - articleviews
- ` create view articleviews as select (select replace ( path , '/article/' , '' ) as articlename),count(*) as viewcount from log where status like '2%' and path not like '/' group by path order by viewcount desc; `
+ ` create view aview as select (select replace ( path , '/article/' , '' ) as aname),count(*) as vcount from log where status = '200 OK' and path != '/' group by path order by vcount desc; `

 > This view extracts all the articles viewed and the number of views each article got arranged in descending order

 -   #### View 2 - summary
-` create view summary as select a.articlename,a.viewcount,b.author as authorid,c.name as author from articleviews as a,articles as b,authors as c where a.articlename = b.slug and c.id=b.author; `
+` create view final as select a.aname,a.vcount,b.author as authorid,c.name as auth from aview as a,articles as b,authors as c where a.aname = b.slug and c.id=b.author; `
 > This view returns a table where each article is listed with its views author name and author id

 -   #### View 3 - requestsperdate